duojs/duo/Readme.md

 ### ii.
 Components

 For any package manager to be successful, it needs to have a strong component ecosystem.
-Duo supports nearly all of the existing [Component packages](https://github.com/search?l=json&p=10&q=path%3A%2Fcomponent.json+component&ref=searchresults&type=Code) out of the box.
+Duo supports nearly all of the existing [Component packages](https://github.com/component/component/wiki/Components) out of the box.
 And, since Duo can load from paths, it supports nearly all of the [Bower packages](http://bower.io/search/) too.
 There are plans in the future to support Browserify packages as well with a plugin.

-We're hoping to bridge the gap between all the different package managers and come up with a solution that works for everyone.
+We're hoping to bridge the gap between all these different package managers and come up with a solution that works for everyone.

 To create a Duo component, you'll need a `component.json`: